zeteticllc/sqlcipherapp-xamarin/README.md

 In this challenge you will work with an existing Xamarin Studio project and convert it to use SQLCipher for secure encrypted storage.

-The starting point is a simple application called "ShareDatabase" that can create, read, and optionally email a SQLite  database  containing a message.
+The starting point is a simple application called "SQLCipherApp" that can create, read, and optionally email a SQLite  database  containing a message.
 While the initial implementation prompts for a password, it doesn't actually do anything with it.
 Therefore the application is insecure, and the contents of the database can easily be viewed.
 If you have an email-capabile test device you can run the application and send a copy of the database to yourself, inspect it, or open it with a SQLite browser.

 To complete the challenge you must make a few  changes to convert the application to use SQLCipher.
 Once the database is encrypted it will requires a correct password to open, and the contents will be unreadable.
 You can share the message database with others over email, or open the database file offline to examine it.